bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ## Stay Healthy; Have Fun!

-This is the last one but also the most important rule you will read here. **Don't overwork.** If you are tired or maintaining does not make you happy anymore, then first try to est (no computer allowed!), then just quit and find another thing to focus on.
+This is the last one but also the most important rule you will read here. **Don't overwork.** If you are tired or maintaining does not make you happy anymore, then first try to rest (no computer allowed!), then just quit and find another thing to focus on.
 **Open source is the opportunity to find best friends, have lots of fun and amazing job, however, it is also the place of endless requests, bug reports, and questions.**

 * There will be users which want help NOW, HERE because something they misconfigured is on fire.